AdeOSantos/event-driven-order-platform/README.md

 This project was **architected and implemented from scratch** by **Adalberto Santos** as a demonstration of production-grade, event-driven microservices architecture.
 It showcases:

-- 🏗️ **System Design Mastery** - Complete end-to-end saga choreography implementation
+- **System Design Mastery** - Complete end-to-end saga choreography implementation
-- 🔧 **Engineering Excellence** - Resilience patterns, clean architecture, and operational readiness
+- **Engineering Excellence** - Resilience patterns, clean architecture, and operational readiness
-- 📚 **Technical Leadership** - Comprehensive documentation, ADRs, and design decisions
+- **Technical Leadership** - Comprehensive documentation, ADRs, and design decisions
-- 🎯 **Production Mindset** - Built with real-world patterns used at top tech companies
+- **Production Mindset** - Built with real-world patterns used at top tech companies

 Every line of code, architecture decision, and documentation reflects the attention to detail expected at Staff+ engineering levels.

 ---

-## 🤝 Contributing
+## Contributing

 This is a showcase project created for educational and interview preparation purposes.
 Feel free to:
-- ⭐ Star this repository if you find it valuable
+- Star this repository if you find it valuable
-- 🔀 Fork it to learn and adapt for your own projects
+- Fork it to learn and adapt for your own projects
-- 💬 Open issues for questions or discussions
+- Open issues for questions or discussions
-- 🤝 Reach out for collaborations or consulting opportunities
+- Reach out for collaborations or consulting opportunities

 ---

 > **Built with passion and precision by Adalberto Santos**
->
-> *Demonstrating Staff-level engineering excellence through code*